 In Norse mythology, Odin was the highest of all Norse gods and associated with art, war, wisdom and health.

-Oliver ranked #3 on the Social Security Administration's top baby names of 2020.
+Oliver ranks highly on the Social Security Administration's top baby names in recent years.

 A cute dog name that's short for Oliver.